shakfu/py-js/README.md

 ## Quickstart

-Ths project provides a number of implementations of python3 externals for use in a live Max environment.
+This project provides a number of implementations of python3 externals for use in a live Max environment.
 If you are only interested in using python3 with Max in an offline capacity, check out the [py2max](https://github.com/shakfu/py2max) project.
 Otherwise, read on!

 The python3 externals are as follows (in order of relative maturity):